kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 Features added to final version of interactionRCS Package:
 * Flexibility to handle any number of knots
+* Flexibility in the order of inputting regression formula for any number of knots
 * Support for various regression models (linear, logistic, Cox) when number of knots exceeds three
 * Support for confidence interval calculation under delta and bootstrapping methods when number of knots exceeds three
 * Support user-defined knot positions when number of knots exceeds three